ionic-team/ionic-cloud-issues/README.md

-# ionic-platform-issues

-A place to submit issues, suggestions, or general feedback on the Ionic Platform.
+A place to submit issues, suggestions, or general feedback on the Ionic Cloud.